Dr Jitendra inaugurates 'orientation programme' for J&K corporators, councillors

-New Delhi, Mar 2: Union Minister of State in PMO Dr Jitendra Singh on Wednesday inaugurated the first of its kind, exclusive 3-day "orientation programme" cum workshop on ‘Urban governance’ for Mayors, chairpersons and Municipal Commissioners, Chief Executives Officers from Urban Local Bodies (ULBs) of Jammu & Kashmir.
+New Delhi: Union Minister of State in PMO Dr Jitendra Singh on Wednesday inaugurated the first of its kind, exclusive 3-day "orientation programme" cum workshop on ‘Urban governance’ for Mayors, chairpersons and Municipal Commissioners, Chief Executives Officers from Urban Local Bodies (ULBs) of Jammu & Kashmir.

 The programme is being organised by Indian Institute of Public Administration (IIPA), of which Dr Jitendra Singh is the national chairman.
 Director General IIPA S N Tripathi is coordinating the programme, which is being attended by Mayor Jammu, Chandra Mohan Gupta, Deputy Mayor Purnima Sharma along with other corporators and councillors from different Municipal bodies.